Finding the right credit card acceptance system for your business

 Building your own solution puts the burden of PCI compliance on your business, requiring additional security protocols and potentially expensive technology solutions.
 This strategy requires extensive resources that aren’t typically within reach.
 But for those looking for maximum control, the sky’s the limit—just like with your business.

 All together now: the rise of omnicommerce

-Giving customers the ability to get coupons and offers in app, browse and purchase inventory online, exchange it in-store, and share their positive shopping experience on social media is the wave of the future.
+Omnichannel solutions seek to understand and respond to holistic consumer needs.
+Omnichannel solutions—also known as omnicommerce—mean providing consistent and seamless experience to consumers at every point of interaction, whether online, in person, or on the go.
+Omnicommerce is about providing the ability to get coupons and offers in app, browse and purchase inventory online, exchange it in-store, and share their positive shopping experience on social media.

 Omnicommerce is about businesses meeting customer needs where and when they want, seamlessly.
 Omnicommerce solutions are unique, and every business can and should mix and match the services that provide the customer experiences they want to deliver.
 Full-service payment partners generally offer a variety of payment acceptance methods—Worldpay accepts over 300 payment types.
 Having a single payments partner also simplifies support issues, billing, and accounting.